Hort1934/Clothes-Shop/README.md

 - Report issues or suggest enhancements by creating a new [issue](https://github.com/Hort1934/Clothes-Shop/issues).
 - Contribute code by forking the repository and submitting a [pull request](https://github.com/Hort1934/Clothes-Shop/pulls).
 - Help improve the documentation by submitting changes or additional information.

-Please read our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License